Kmeakin/walrus-report/src/30-implementation.md

-by hand in the Turing-complete language Rust, this is overkill when a finite-state-machine can do the job adequately ^[The lexical structure of Walrus is not quite regular, as its block-comments are in fact context-free, but this can be adjusted by a minor addition to the lexer, which will be exlained later in this section].
+by hand in the Turing-complete language Rust, this is overkill when a finite-state-machine can do the job adequately ^[The lexical structure of Walrus is not quite regular, as its block-comments are in fact context-free, but this can be adjusted by a minor addition to the lexer, which will be explained later in this section].

 The job of lexing Walrus code was therefore delegated to the excellent